AdobeDocs/experience-manager-65.en/help/sites-deploying/aem-with-mongodb.md

 #### Linux&reg; {#linux}

-* Turn off transparent hugepages and defrag.
+* Turn off the transparent hugepages and defrag.
 See [Transparent Huge Pages Settings](https://docs.mongodb.com/manual/tutorial/transparent-huge-pages/) for more information.
 * [Adjust the readahead settings](https://docs.mongodb.com/manual/administration/production-notes/#readahead) on the devices storing your database files so that you fit your use case.

     * For the MMAPv1 storage engine, if your working set is bigger that the available RAM, and the document access pattern is random, consider lowering the readahead to 32 or 16.
 Evaluate different settings so you can find an optimal value that maximizes the resident memory and lowers the number of page faults.